 Cities Fight Climate Change Through Ecosystem Restoration

-Flooding and extreme heat are projected to increase over the next few decades and will be extremely costly for cities to manage.
+Flooding and extreme heat are projected to increase over the next few decades and will be extremely costly to manage.
 But a new study from Simon Fraser University shows how cities working together to restore and maintain ecosystems can be cheaper than building hard infrastructure to respond to climate change, and provides additional benefits such as buoyant property values and community health.

 "Urban ecosystems play a crucial role in the fight against climate change, helping us adapt to climate change impacts such as flooding and heatwaves, while reducing emissions," says Deborah Harford, ACT Executive Director.